How Much Does Audio Description Cost?

 Utilizing Technology to Bring Costs Down

-3Play Media is taking a new approach to audio description, utilizing technology to bring costs down.
+3Play Media is taking a new approach to audio description, utilizing technology to bring costs down for both extended and standard audio description.
 At 3Play, combining humans and technology has been a critical part of our captioning process – so why shouldn’t it be a part of the description process?
 We’re using a combination of humans and technology in every step of the description process.
 By employing technology, we’re able to make the process of writing and time coding description easier, faster, and more cost-effective.

 Additionally, we use certified human describers to write high quality descriptions, then utilize synthesized speech to vocalize these descriptions.
 In addition, one of the hidden costs of audio description is the resource-intensive process of publishing audio description.
 Again utilizing technology, we are developing a plugin that will alleviate the need to produce a second version of your video with audio description.
 Using a combination of human editing and advanced technology, the cost of audio description can be significantly decreased without sacrificing quality.